pmohinder/platform-docs/03_Provisioning_EclecticIQ_ER_Client/Readme.md

 ### Failed to configure Osquery

-If you try to install the PolyLogyx client when osquery already installed, the following error message is displayed.
+If you try to install the EclecticIQ client when osquery already installed, the following error message is displayed.

 ```